Web Search Results for "Virginia Woolf"

 Virginia Woolf - Wikipedia

-Adeline Virginia Woolf (/ w ? l f /; née Stephen; 25 January 1882 ?
-28 March 1941) was an English writer.
-She is considered one of the most important modernist 20th-century authors.
-She pioneered the use of stream of consciousness as a narrative device.
+Adeline Virginia Woolf (/ w?lf /; [2] née Stephen; 25 January 1882 ?
+28 March 1941) was an English writer and one of the most influential 20th-century modernist authors.
+She helped to pioneer the use of stream of consciousness narration as a literary device.

 Virginia Woolf | Biography, Books, Death, & Facts | Britannica

-Virginia Woolf (born January 25, 1882, London, England?died March 28, 1941, near Rodmell, Sussex) English writer whose novels, through their nonlinear approaches to narrative, exerted a major influence on the genre.
-While she is best known for her novels, especially Mrs. Dalloway (1925) and To the Lighthouse (1927), Woolf also wrote ...
+Virginia Woolf (born January 25, 1882, London, England?died March 28, 1941, near Rodmell, Sussex) was an English writer whose novels, through their nonlinear approaches to narrative, exerted a major influence on the genre.

 Virginia Woolf - Quotes, Books & Life - Biography

-Famous Authors & Writers.
-Famous British People.
-Virginia Woolf.
-English author Virginia Woolf wrote modernist classics including 'Mrs. Dalloway' and 'To the Lighthouse,' as well as pioneering...
+English author Virginia Woolf wrote modernist classics including 'Mrs. Dalloway' and 'To the Lighthouse,' as well as pioneering feminist texts, 'A Room of One's Own' and 'Three Guineas.'

 Virginia Woolf ?
 Modernism Lab - Yale University

-by Jessica Svendsen and Pericles Lewis.
 Virginia Woolf (1882-1941) was an English novelist, essayist, biographer, and feminist.
 Woolf was a prolific writer, whose modernist style changed with each new novel.
-[1] Her letters and memoirs reveal glimpses of Woolf at the center of English literary culture during the Bloomsbury era.
+[1]

 Virginia Woolf - Modernist Writer, Feminist, Novelist | Britannica